 Florida Technical College (FTC) supports prospective and current students, as well as faculty, staff, and other members of the FTC community, to access the information they need in order to make informed decisions regarding their education and career.
 To that end, we have provided this Consumer Information section, which includes information regarding, among other things, our schools’ operations, facilities, programs, policies, financial aid opportunities available to our students, and various consumer disclosures.

-The information is intended to supplement the information provided in our Catalog and other publications.
+The information is intended to supplement the information provided in our Catalog, Cutler Bay Catalog and other publications.
 In some instances, this section indicates where additional information relating to a subject may be located, either in one of our publications, on the official FTC website, or on a third-party website.

 This website also serves to notify current and prospective students regarding the availability and location of consumer information in accordance with certain state and federal laws applicable to our campuses.